lglanville/scripts/README.md

     python bagcheck.py  --baglist /path/to/baglist.json /directory/with/bagsinit

 Will open the baglist specified if it exists or save the resulting baglist to that location.
-If the baglist alreday exists, the directory is not required as bagcheck uses the directory specified in the baglist.
+If the baglist already exists, the directory is not required as bagcheck uses the directory specified in the baglist.